PDX-Evening-Bootcamp-Nov2015/Exercises/random_quote/README.md

 ## Required Functionality
 - On page load, a quote loads from the API and is displayed on the web page.
 - When user clicks the "Get Inspired" button, a new quote is fetched from the API and is displayed on the web page.
-(Note: the API gives only one quote a minute.)
+(Note: the API gives only one quote every five minutes.)
 - The web page's design must be inspired by the below illustration (get creative).
 <img src="hawnuhlee_inspiring.jpg" width= "90%" style="max-width: 500px" />
 - Credit for the site's design inspiration must be given somewhere on the site, with a link to Hannah's [Instagram](https://www.instagram.com/hawnuhlee/).